solana-developers/solana-cookbook/docs/references/nfts.md

 To mint an NFT you have to:

-1. Upload the image to IPFS like Arweave
+1. Upload the image to IPFS or Arweave
-2. Upload the json metadata to IPFS like Arweave
+2. Upload the json metadata to IPFS or Arweave
 3. Call metaplex to create an account for the NFT

 ### Upload to Arweave